pymc-devs/pymc-examples/examples/case_studies/CFA_SEM.myst.md

 $$ p(x_{1}....x_{m}) = \dfrac{p(X | \theta)p(\theta)}{p_{i}(X)} = \dfrac{p(x_{i}.....x_{n} | \text{Ksi}, \Psi, \tau, \Lambda, \beta)p(\text{Ksi}, \Psi, \tau, \Lambda, \beta) }{p(x_{i}.....x_{n})} $$

-So if we specify the conditional distribution correctly, we recover the conditions that warrant inference with a well designed model.
+So if we specify the conditional distribution __correctly__, we recover the conditions that warrant inference with a well designed model.
 The mixture distribution is just the vector of parameters upon which we condition our model.
 This plays out nicely in SEM and CFA models because we explicitly structure the interaction of the system to reflect remove biasing dependence structure and license clean inferences.

 > [C]onditional independence is not a grace of nature for which we must wait passively, but rather a psychological necessity which we satisfy by organising our knowledge in a specific way.
 An important tool in such an organisation is the identification of intermediate variables that induce conditional independence among observables; if such variables are not in our vocabulary, we create them.
 In medical diagnosis, for instance, when some symptoms directly influence one another, the medical profession invents a name for that interaction (e.g. “syndrome”, “complication”, “pathological state”) and treats it as a new auxiliary variable that induces conditional independence.” - Pearl quoted in {cite:t}`levy2020bayesian` p61

 It's this deliberate and careful focus on the structure of conditionalisation that unites the seemingly disparate disciplines of psychometrics and causal inference.
+Both disciplines cultivate careful thinking about the structure of the data generating process and further proffer conditionalisation strategies to bettern target some estimand of interest.
+Both are well phrased in the expressive lexicon of a probabilistic programming language like `PyMC`.
+We encourage you to explore the rich possibilities for yourself!

 +++